 Happy New Year everyone!
 I hope that 2020 brings wonderful things for all of you.
 I've never done new year's resolutions.
 January 1 feels like a very arbitrary time to start doing something new or different, and if there was something important to do I would have done it already.
 Still, it makes for a… Continue reading Happy New Year 2020!

-At any given time, I usually have multiple projects on the go.
-Some of these are attached to specific goals, while others are in support of overarching goals like developing as a writer and growing my online presence.
-These projects include my blog, books that I'm reading to review, several other platforms on which I… Continue reading It’s ok to shift things to the back burner
+Image by PublicDomainPictures from Pixabay At any given time, I usually have multiple projects on the go.
+Some of these are attached to specific goals, while others are in support of overarching goals, e.g. developing as a writer and growing my online presence.
+No longer manageable These projects include my blog, books that I'm reading to review, several… Continue reading Shifting Things to the Back Burner as a Coping Strategy

 Acceptance and Commitment Therapy (ACT) is a type of psychotherapy that takes the stance that avoidance and resistance to internal experiences identified as negative is what causes cognitive distress.
 To resolve distress, ACT suggests that we need to employ strategies like mindfulness, de-fusion from our thoughts, and recognizing the self as the context in which… Continue reading Setting Sail with the ACT Life Compass